Leon-Is-Bad-At-Coding/Image-Blending/README.md

 The laplacian pyramid is the difference between a gaussian pyramid image and the upsampled version of the level before it.To generate a laplacian pyramid image, first a gaussian pyramid is created.
 Then, the gaussian pyramid one level before is upsampled and subtracted from the current gaussian image.

+Here is an example of a lapplacian pyramid
 ![image](https://user-images.githubusercontent.com/84482670/172961395-1939c239-15a4-4b4d-b862-21ec2f671ef0.png)